 Aaron Bateni

-Previously, I had the privilege of working under the supervision of Dr. Mohammad Ganjtabesh on designing a first-of-its-kind neural architecture for time-series data classification (mainly video) as my BSc thesis (See Below).
-Before that, I completed a research internship at Institute for Research in Fundamental Sciences (IPM) one of Iran's leading research institutes, where I worked on utilizing transformer models to segment smoke as a fire detection system.
+Previously, I was a researcher at University of Tehran, and part of the Dr. Bagher Babaali's NLP lab, where we were working on tweaking transformer models to classify emotions effectively.
+Before that, I had the privilege of working under the supervision of Dr. Mohammad Ganjtabesh on designing a neuroscience-inspired neural models for time-series data classification (text and video) as my BSc thesis (See Below).
+I also used to be a research intern at Institute for Research in Fundamental Sciences (IPM) one of Iran's leading research institutes, where I worked on utilizing vision transformer models to create a fire alarm system from CCTV camera feeds.

 CV CV | Email Email | GitHub GitHub | Google Scholar Google Scholar |